Daniel-Spoladori/ASEC-Flight-Computer/README.md

-OBSERVATION FOR THIS FLIGHT COMPUTER WORK MOVE "main.ks" to boot folder of kerbal operating system
+OBSERVATION FOR THIS FLIGHT COMPUTER WORK MOVE "main.ks" to boot folder of kerbal operating system files should looks like: kspFolder\Ships\Script\boot\
+*main.ks
+*ASECFC\
+...

 credits